Now Deh-e Anqolab District

 Now Deh-e Anqolab District (بخش نوده انقلاب) is in Khoshab County, Razavi Khorasan province, Iran.
-Its capital is the city of Now Deh-e Arbab, whose population at the time of the 2016 National Census was 3,470 people in 1,149 households.
+Its capital is the city of Now Deh-e Anqolab, whose population at the time of the 2016 National Census was 3,470 people in 1,149 households.

 History

-After the 2006 census, Khoshab District was separated from Sabzevar County in the establishment of Khoshab County, which was divided into two districts of two rural districts each, with Soltanabad as its capital and only city at the time.
+In 2010, Khoshab District was separated from Sabzevar County in the establishment of Khoshab County, which was divided into two districts of two rural districts each, with Soltanabad as its capital and only city at the time.

-After the 2016 census, Tabas Rural District was separated from the Central District in the formation of Now Deh-e Anqolab District.
-The village of Now Deh-e Arbab was elevated to the status of a city.
+In 2019, Tabas Rural District was separated from the Central District in the formation of Now Deh-e Anqolab District.
+The village of Now Deh-e Anqolab was converted to a city in 2020.